 My Thoughts: "The best way to know life is to love many things" is a well known sentiment echoed by Van Gogh.
 With that thought in mind--it begs the question--what inspires us?
 The human heart is on a quest for happiness--we are all on a journey toward that pursuit and inspiration is essential to that goal.
 This is the race to be won and we all can win it!
 Speaking as an artist, I believe that inspiration is the power that pushes the individual to do greater things than he or she ever thought possible--it is what keeps you chasing the dream and in the arena.

 I paint what I like.
-I want to show people what I see and love whether it be birds, fabric, barns, cows, trees, fancy shoes, flowers, etc. Take the birds; they appeal to me on many levels.
-I like the way they are free to fly away to wherever they want whenever they want and merely be!
-"Oh to be the captain of one's ship!"
-That alone is a gift from God.
+I want to show people what I see and love whether it be birds, fabric, barns, cows, trees, fancy shoes, flowers, trees, etc. I study what I see and try to share it.
+The gifts we all have we are given to share.
 I am committed to command my own destiny in the world of art by painting wherever my heart takes me.
-That being said, until I reach my true greatness in watercolor, the most I can do at the moment is to show you what I love and then maybe you will see what I see and love it too.
+That being said, until I reach my true greatness in watercolor, the most I can do at the moment is to show you what I love and see and then maybe you will see what I see and love it too.

 Mary Ann is a member of the Milton Artists' Guild, the Vermont Watercolor Society, and the Vermont Handcrafters, Inc. She has been accepted into several juried shows by these organizations for her watercolors.
 Mary Ann was awarded "Signature Artist" of the VWS this year.
 She has also been awarded at the Champlain Valley Fair for her artistic talent.
 She continues to be a contributing and vibrant member of the Milton Artists' Guild.
 In addition, this artist has donated her art to many silent auctions supporting the causes that help people succeed in their pursuit of happiness.